dustinpfister/hexo_sitesource/source/_posts/nodejs-big-integer.md

 Now the problem is resolved, I can add a very small number to a very large one, and it still counts for what it is worth.

+## Conclusion

+Be sure to check out my many other [posts on node.js and npm packages](/categories/node-js/).

 <!--